TH3ONU5/nexus/README.md

 # nexus
-A communication platform with basuc features, developed entirely in PHP.
+A communication platform with basic features, developed entirely in PHP.